jxiw/MambaInLlama/benchmark/README.md

 ## Evaluating base models

-Please check [llm_eval](https://github.com/jxiw/MambaInLlama/tree/main/benchmark/llm_eval) to evaluate base models.
+Please check [lm_eval](https://github.com/jxiw/MambaInLlama/tree/main/benchmark/llm_eval) to evaluate base models.

+**If you use lm-evaluation-harness to evaluate generation-based tasks (e.g., GSM8K and MATH), make sure to apply the chat template (e.g., llama chat template) instead of using its default one.
+The distilled models are trained only on instruction-tuning data, and if you evaluate without applying the chat template, the results will be completely invalid and cause a terrible score.**

 ## Evaluating chat models